opensearch-project/documentation-website/_migration-assistant/getting-started-data-migration.md

 ---

-## Step 12: Verifying that all documents were migrated
+## Step 12: Verify that all documents were migrated

 Use the following query in CloudWatch Logs Insights to identify failed documents: